 To me, a client who has $3M of assets under management but is overall a low complexity household should not be paying 3 times more than a client with $1M that has a very high complexity of planning.

 Ultimately, the flat-fee model is about transparency and trust.
-You know exactly what you're paying for, and you can be confident that my advice is always in your best interest.
+You know exactly what you're paying for, and you can be confident that my advice is in your best interest.
 It's a simpler, more direct approach that allows us to build a strong, collaborative relationship focused on your financial well-being.

 If you're a retiree looking for truly objective and unbiased financial advice, let's talk about your vision for retirement and how we can help you achieve it.

-Married Household - $8,000/year*
+Married Household - $12,000/year*

-Single Household - $7,000/year*
+Single Household - $10,500/year*

-$4,000 one-time fee*
+$5,000 one-time fee*

 Half paid upfront, remaining paid after plan presentation